-All incidents of bullying will be recorded, using the form in appendix a.
+All incidents of bullying will be recorded on CPOMS.

 This information will be anonymised and passed onto governors on a termly basis, via the Headteacher's Report to the Governing Body.
 The data will be used to identify trends or patterns of need within the school.